elizarp/timeline/README.md

 _Search with `⌘/ctrl + f`_

-This is a list of activities from talks that I've given at meetups and conferences and blog posts (starting from most recent). (in construction)
+This is a list of activities from talks that I've given at meetups and conferences and blog posts (starting from most recent).

 **Eliézer Zarpelão** is a Speaker, Software Architect, Professor in Brazil.